Helping Hands supports exceptional students who face an education cut short

 And, like many of LLT's programmes, Helping Hands has been designed to become self-sustaining: once our students have completed their education and got a job, they will join us in the selection of the next generation of beneficiaries.
 They will also contribute to the fund to support these new learners - giving them the opportunity to give back to the programme that changed their life.

 Helping Hands has already helped a number of students stay on at school and get the education they need to break the poverty cycle in Babati.

-We are currently sponsoring 11 students from a range of institutions, including a special needs school, primary schools, secondary schools at both O and A level, a vocational training centre and university.
+We are currently sponsoring a further 13 students at a range of institutions, including a special needs school, primary schools, secondary schools at both O and A level, a vocational training centre and university.

 However, until we can secure further funding, we cannot take on any more students at present.
 This is because we are fully committed to support the students we currently have, as far as they can progress.

 'Life-changing' is not a term we use lightly.
 However, Helping Hands has proved exactly that for our students, as their stories show:

 One orphaned little girl was sleeping on the floor in her uncle's kitchen.
 She has now competed a degree in social work from the University in Dar es Salaam and is actively looking for work.

 Another girl (who is one of 11 children) became a house-girl to self-fund her way through secondary school.
 We supported her education through University and she is now teacher

 One boy was shivering with fear when we discovered him.
 He was in Year 2 of primary school and totally deaf - something which had not been noticed before due to large class sizes.
 He has learnt sign language, progressed through primary education and is now at vocational centre learning skills that will see him gain employment